 About the new Crest.

 The new Crest had to satisfy all of the existing expectations of what the Club’s original crest stood for, while simultaneously moving the Club forward.

 Striving to maintain an iconic and recognisable crest was our primary goal.
 This was achieved by studying club crests from around the world; identifying fundamental shapes, angles and weights.
+Some unexpected ideas have been borrowed from generic drug manufacturers.
 This process informed our work and perspective as we approached the challenge of defining the Club crest’s new look.

 We wanted to celebrate the 30 years that Paul Bliss had been at the helm of the Club so included the colour gold to the Club’s iconic black and white.

 We also knew that the Club’s message over the past two years had been about supporting and celebrating local business and heritage – this is reflected in the choice of typeface used for the crest.
 ‘Gill Sans’ was created and designed locally in Bristol.

 We chose to bring the Seagull to the front of the crest, giving it more of a majestic and proud feel and turned it to face east to not only mirror the contours of an ‘S’ but to reflect that a huge percentage of Weston’s away league games were geographically in the east of the country.